Palermo

 Transportation in Palermo

-In Palermo, however, there are 4 tram lines and 3 underground lines (Lines A, B and C).
+In Palermo, there are 4 tram lines and 3 underground lines (Lines A, B and C).
 Thanks to the latter, you can also reach the Falcone Borsellino airport with a service active from 04:00 in the morning until 22:00.

 If you travel by car, however, you should consider that parking in Palermo could be complicated, especially in the downtown areas.
-In addition to the active ZTL and the presence of numerous blue stripes, Palermo is also a bustling city.
+In addition to the active ZTL and the presence of numerous blue lines, Palermo is also a bustling city.

 The most convenient way to park your car in Palermo is to leave it in private parking lots (the rates are quite affordable) or stay in accommodation offering parking.